KoljaB/RealtimeSTT/docs/engines/kroko-onnx.md

 The helper uses Kroko's `cross-platform-builds` branch.
 On Windows it builds a CPython 3.12 `win_amd64` wheel with Docker Desktop, then installs that wheel.
 On Linux it patches the checkout and installs from source.
-Add `--skip-install` to build without installing into the active Python environment.
+Use `--skip-install` when you only want to produce the package artifact.

 Windows requirements: